Best Bath Towels

 The downside to this set is the towels' overall feel — they don't feel great.
 They were also a bit rough and stiff after washing.
 We found towels made with either Egyptian or Turkish cotton to be much softer in general.
 If comfort is not your top priority, these towels are entirely functional and work well at absorbing water.

 The 100% cotton set from Wonwo makes a great option for those looking for the lightest towels out there.
 The Wonwo 100% Cotton towels are lightweight and packable — perfect for small spaces or folks low on storage space.
 Though they are not the fluffiest towels in the bunch, they are absorbent and durable.
 The seams on this set are tightly sewn and showed no signs of unraveling, which we greatly appreciated.
-We also liked how light they were and found them to be great towels for the hot summers in California.
+We also liked how light they were and found them to be great towels for the hot weather.

 Unfortunately, these towels had an incredibly slow drying time, which surprised us considering their light feel.
 We found they took almost two hours to dry completely.
 Additionally, they are some of the more spendy towels in this review.
 We liked their overall feel and were impressed by their durability, which helped sell us even with the expensive price tag.

 Don't be fooled by the name of this towel set — the American Soft Linen 6-Piece Set is actually made with 100% Turkish cotton, and it shows.
-Although not our absolute favorite (due to slower drying times and lower absorption rates), the American Soft Linen set is incredibly soft and comfortable, while still showing respectable absorption capabilities.
+Although not our absolute favorite (due to slower drying times and lower absorption rates), the American Soft Linen set is incredibly soft and comfortable while still showing respectable absorption capabilities.
 This towel set earned a place as one of our top picks because it's a great overall option and has some of the softest towels we tested.

 Unfortunately, these towels take quite a while to dry.
 We hung them out in the dry desert air for 90 minutes, and it was still a bit damp at the end of its time on the line.
 Compared to other towels of similar size and material, this set seemed to hold onto water longer than we'd have liked.
 These towels also showed a few minor signs of unraveling early in the testing process.